HOME • SEARCH • EMAIL • ABOUT

 - Fruit incorporated in antiseptic ointment for venereal sores.

-- Juice of leaves for mucoid diarrhea.
+- Juice of leaves used for mucoid diarrhea.

 - Fruit used as anthelmintic and as astringent in gingivitis.